palantir/spark/FORK.md

 # Added

 * Gradle plugin to easily create custom docker images for use with k8s
-* Filter rLibDir by exists so that daemon.
-R references the correct file [460](https://github.com/palantir/spark/pull/460)
+* Filter rLibDir by exists so that daemon.R references the correct file [460](https://github.com/palantir/spark/pull/460)